alejoduque/dronetones/Budget.md

 the cost of 3 planes (materials) + electronic + batteries + spares should be around 300€

 ### things to buy:
-- materials for building 3 identical planes (wood / tape / paper / glue / likage stopper)
+- materials for building 3 identical planes (wood / tape / paper / glue / linkage stopper)
 - 3 different motors
 - 3 ESC
 - 2 receivers for tgx9